https://invisible-island.net/ncurses/man/

 Some implementations are problematic.

-o Solaris curses, for example, define the ACS symbols as constants;
+o Solaris curses, for example, defines the ACS symbols as constants;

 others define them as elements of an array.